dwork269-wq/dwork269-wq.github.io/_posts/2024-11-20-debtcoin-stablecoin.md

 permalink: /debtcoin-stablecoin/
 ---

-# DebtCoin: A Stablecoin Pegged to the United States National Debt

 ## Abstract

 DebtCoin is a stablecoin I propose that is pegged to the U.S. national debt, serving as a transparent crypto token that tracks arguably the world's most significant economic metric.
 It combines the stability of traditional stablecoins with a critique of U.S. fiscal policy.